By the numbers: A look at the statistical leaders in Week 3

 Adam Kulikowski: Williamsport 20, Mifflin County 7: The Huskies continue to search for the right mix of youngsters entering Week 3.
 In eight quarters of play so far, Mifflin County has just six points to show for the grass stains on their pants.

-Red Lion at Chambersburg, 7
+Chambersburg 21, Red Lion 7

 Andy Shay: Red Lion 28, Chambersburg 20: The Trojans actually own a victory this season, and that is a factor; however, the more pop on offense belongs to Red Lion, and that should be enough to get them victory No. 1 this season.